 Coral Heath Avenue, Westleigh

-Ruddock Park is a great spot to learn to ride a bike.
-It not only has a kiddy bike path, but a huge pirate-ship themed playground, tennis courts, big grassed area, oval, BBQs, tables and a fenced dog park.
+Ruddock Park is an excellent spot to learn how to ride a bike.
+It not only has a kiddy bike path, but a huge pirate-ship themed playground, tennis courts, a big grassed area, an oval, BBQS, tables and a fenced dog park.
 Read our review of Ruddock Park here.

 28. Appletree Park, Cherrybrook